jaeboston/MLprojects/capstone/Starbucks/README.md

 ## Project Description<a name="project"></a>

 Starbucks sends out various promotional offers to its app users.
-We are given a simulated data that mimics customer response to those offers.
-As a Capstone project, we will walk thru how to build machine learning(ML) models to predict if that user is likely to complete certain type of promotions offers.
+As a Capstone project, we will have simulated data that mimics customer response to those promotional offers.
+Using the data set,  we will build machine learning(ML) models to predict if a user is likely to complete a particular type of promotions offer.

 ## File Descriptions <a name="files"></a>